Back to Blog

 beginner running tips fitness for women how to start running runing goals running confidence running for beginners running motivation running progress tracker slow runners Feb 05, 2025

 I used to think I wasn't competitive.
+You don't have to pin on a bib to feel the pressure of competition.

 Growing up, I avoided team sports.
 I didn't like the pressure of of having others rely on me or judging me for a bad play.
 The idea of competing against teammates or opponents made me more anxious than excited.
 I assumed that meant I just wasn't a competitive or athletic person.